josefsbreakfast/Polaris-Protocol/Letters_to_Stars/🧿_i_wish_for safety.md

 in a world where I cannot escape him yet

-in a workd which tolerates his impressions of others, because he flatters the people who may have the power to protect me
+in a world which tolerates his impressions of others, because he flatters the people who may have the power to protect me

 "in a workd which so deeply favours men":